This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 What are the OFC risks?

 The risks of OFC include an allergic reaction including anaphylaxis.
-To date, no death from a physician supervised OFC has been reported in the medical literature.
 There is no evidence that having an allergic reaction during an OFC makes future reactions worse or prolongs allergy in children.

 What are the benefits?

 The benefits include the nutritional and social benefits of being able to expand the diet if the food is successfully eaten without symptoms.
 However, even if the food triggered a reaction, the benefit is knowing that the food is truly a problem and needs to be avoided to maintain health.

 1. Boyce JA, Assa'ad A, Burks AW, et al. Guidelines for the Diagnosis and Management of Food Allergy in the United States: Summary of the NIAID-Sponsored Expert Panel Report.
 J Allergy Clin Immunol 2010;126:1105-18.

 2. Sampson HA, Aceves S, Bock SA, et al. Food allergy: A practice parameter update-2014.
 J Allergy Clin Immunol 2014.

 3. Nowak-Wegrzyn A, Assa'ad AH, Bahna SL, et al. Work Group report: oral food challenge testing.
 J Allergy Clin Immunol 2009;123:S365-83.